“`html

 Laser Technician Training in Northern Virginia

-AVI Career Training’s Cosmetic Laser Technology program in Vienna, VA gives you the hands-on skills, safety training, and certification credential you need to work as a laser technician in Northern Virginia’s fast-growing medical spa and esthetic clinic market.
+AVI Career Training’s Cosmetic Laser Technology program (NO FINANCIAL AID FOR THIS PROGRAM) in Vienna, VA gives you the hands-on skills, safety training, and certification credential you need to work as a laser technician in Northern Virginia’s fast-growing medical spa and esthetic clinic market.
 Apply now to get started.

-If you’ve been researching laser technician training in Northern Virginia, you already know the opportunity is real.
+If you’ve been researching laser technician training (NO FINANCIAL AID FOR THIS PROGRAM) in Northern Virginia, you already know the opportunity is real.
 Medical spas are opening across Fairfax, Tysons, Arlington, and the broader DC metro area at a pace that consistently outstrips the supply of qualified laser technicians.
 Employers are looking — and trained, certified candidates have a clear edge.

-This guide covers everything you need to know: what laser technicians actually do, what Virginia requires, what AVI’s program teaches, what you can earn, and exactly how to get started.
+This guide covers everything you need to know: what laser technicians (NO FINANCIAL AID FOR THIS PROGRAM) actually do, what Virginia requires, what AVI’s program teaches, what you can earn, and exactly how to get started.

 Key Takeaways